mnr/writing-wip/emdr astro/day in the life of/ditlo dietrich.md

 >
 > Jim left the table.
 Ellen left the Earth.

 Charlie sent messages when Jim felt the need, but they were becoming less frequent.
 The loss of this antenna would reduce these messages even further.
-But the lack of contact isn't her motivation to fix the antenna; the challenge to fix the problem is enough all by itself.
+The lack of contact isn't her motivation to fix the antenna; the challenge to fix the problem is enough all by itself.
 But Huey is still en route - enough time to queue up a video.

 "Hi Jim.
 Hi Charlie.
 I'm still out here, putzing along to Venus.
 Stuff is broken, so I can't send this right away."

 "You've mentioned I'm distant and don't seem invested in the relationship.
 True - I'm certainly distant now - and will be for another year - but I think it's wrong to say I'm not invested.
 I just want you to be free to pursue your life the same way I pursue mine."

 "I have arrived," Huey interrupts.
 Sure enough, a second crawler is peeking over the left edge of the window, waiting for instructions.
-Ellen pauses the message to Jim.
+Ellen pauses the recording.

 She nudges Huey to get a better view of Louise; through his eyes, she can see how Louise has jammed two legs into one grab-point, wedging itself in place and unable to release its grip.